Julia Mehlin ‘26 | English major, Professional and Creative Writing minor

 Why did you decide to study English and writing?

 I’ve always enjoyed writing creatively.
 When I was in high school, I took a creative writing class and loved my English classes, but I was more into history at the time.
 When the pandemic happened, I got really into poetry, started to read more classics, and fell in love with literature.
 I decided to be an English major because it was my favorite things (history and writing) wrapped up in a nice little package!
-I’m still getting my history fix while creativity is at the forefront of my education.
+I got my history fix while creativity is at the forefront of my education.
 In English classes at Saint Anselm, you are exposed to different periods of literature, like Victorian literature,19th-century American literature, Renaissance literature.
 It’s so cool because you’re reading stories from those times while learning about history!

-How has your experience with faculty been?
+How was your experience with faculty?

-What’s been your favorite class?
+What was your favorite class?

 The Brontës with Professor Cronin.
 There were seven or eight people in my class, and everyone was so kind.
 Thanks to Professor Cronin, I love the Brontës and Victorian literature!
 She ushered me into that world with Victorian literature, and when I took The Brontës, I was just enthralled.
-Everyone is very participatory in English classes here because they are so invested.
+Everyone is very participatory in English classes at Saint Anselm because they are so invested.
 My second favorite class was Poetry of the Undead with Professor Bouchard, which was a modern poetry class.
 Jay Parini visited as a guest speaker once and became one of my favorite poets ever.

 Did you study abroad at Saint Anselm?